 On the return journey to the North Eifel I always like to take a small break at the “Hotel Balter” in Losheim.
 Not only for the potato soup this time round, but also because Hermann Josef Balter had promised to tell me a typical border crossing story.
-In 1958 Belgian Losheim became German so the “Eifel Tricksters” had made good use of the changeover.
+In 1958 Belgian Losheim became German so the “Eifel Tricksters” had made good use of the change.

-There has always been a straight road running from Aachen to Trier through Losheim (now belonging to the commune of Hellenthal) - some people put the blame for this on Roman sandals, others on Napoleon’s marching boots.
-Anyway this country road suddenly led through Belgium after the Second World War, becoming a transit route with four customs checkpoints within quite a short stretch of road.
+There has always been a straight road running from Aachen to Trier through Losheim (now belonging to the commune of Hellenthal) - some people put the blame for this on the Roman sandals, others on Napoleon’s marching boots.
+Anyway, this country road suddenly led through Belgium after the Second World War, becoming a transit route with four customs checkpoints within quite a short stretch of road.
 The German-Belgian border treaty of 1956 declared that Losheim would revert back to being German on 28.
 August 1956.

 The “Eifel Tricksters” had thought up a few ideas for the night when the change of nationality would take place.
 At that time Hermann Josef Balter worked as an apprentice for a butcher in the Belgian Eifel.
 On 27.August he brought forty Belgian pigs to Losheim, and lo and behold at midnight they became German pigs.
-In those days that meant within one night they both earned DM 100 more per pig.
+In those days that meant within one night they both earned 100 German Mark more per pig.

 However the other Losheim residents had more than pigs up their sleeves; vast amounts of cigarettes and coffee “wandered across the border”- without any need for smugglers and without the goods being moved an inch over the customs barrier.
 At the beginning German customs officers turned a blind eye, but soon realised that the flow of coffee and cigarettes would never end.